Welcome to Banner Elk Presbyterian Church

 Our church has a long history for being a beacon of light and hope for our entire community.
 Members support our many missions and ministries with energy and offerings – throughout Avery County and beyond.
 Find many ways to help your neighbors locally and abroad while enjoying the fellowship of others.
 Learn more about our ministries.

 Banner Elk Presbyterian Church is located at 420 College Drive, on the beautiful campus of Lees-McRae College, surrounding by the Blue Ridge Mountains.
 Our friendly, small town of Banner Elk is located near Grandfather Mountain, Beech Mountain and Sugar Mountain.

 We have a fascinating story.
-Rev. Edgar Tufts arrived in Banner Elk in the late 1800s as our minister and transformed the entire area.
-In addition to rallying the town to help building our stone church building in 1914, Rev Tufts was resourceful to meet other needs.
-He was responsible for founding Lees-McRae College, Grandfather Home for Children and Cannon Memorial Hospital.
+The Rev. Edgar Tufts arrived in Banner Elk in the late 1800s as a seminary student intern.
+Upon his graduation, he returned to begin his lifelong work of service to the people of this remote area.
+In addition to rallying the town to help build our stone church in 1914, he was responsible for founding Lees-McRae College, Grandfather Home for Children and Cannon Memorial Hospital.
 He was also instrumental in the formation of Avery County, establishing a bank, and even bringing electricity to town.
 Read our Church History.